pvdabeel/prolog/Documentation/Tests/README.md

        0.00 Kb to be downloaded.

 >>> Assumptions taken during proving & planning:

   USE flag change (2 packages):
   Add to /etc/portage/package.use:
     test46/core-utils feature_x
     test46/core-utils feature_x feature_y

->>> Cycle breaks (prover)

-  overlay://test46/core-utils-1.0:run
 ```

 </details>
 ---

-## test47
-**Cycle** — Three-way dependency cycle
+## test47 — Three-way dependency cycle

+**Category:** Cycle

 This test case presents a more complex, three-way circular dependency.
+The client
-The client needs the docs to build, the docs need the server to run, and the server needs the client to run.
-This creates a loop that cannot be resolved.
+needs the docs to build, the docs need the server to run, and the server needs the

-**Expected:** The prover should be able to trace the dependency chain through all three packages and identify the circular dependency, causing the proof to fail.
+client to run.
+Because the cycle path passes through runtime dependency edges
+(RDEPEND), the cycle is classified as RDEPEND-mediated and therefore benign
+(matching Portage's MEDIUM priority / Paludis's "freely orderable" semantics).

+**Expected:** The prover should detect the cycle but classify it as benign, producing a clean plan
+with all three packages and no cycle-break assumptions.
+Emerge reports the cycle as
+a warning but still produces a valid merge list.

 ![test47](test47/test47.svg)